mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 worlds to see the proof.
 The Wayward Worlds and their ilk began to see the signs of progress passing them by at jump speed.
-Traders who had established connections to the Imperium’s growing system of links and branches were the first to reap the benefits of Imperial expansion.
+Traders who had established connections to the Imperium's growing system of links and branches were the first to reap the benefits of Imperial expansion.
 Many of the worlds that had resisted joining thus far came to their senses and